 It was a warm fair day on the 16th December 1919, a light nor’easterly breeze was blowing through the city.
 Much the same weather was being experienced throughout the whole of the Dominion.

 The country was at the height of election fever.
-The Press had built a 50ft long by 27ft high results board outside their office so the thousands that were expected to gather in Cathedral Square could see the latest results from every part of New Zealand.
+The local newspaper publishers of the Press had built a 50ft long by 27ft high results board outside their office so the thousands that were expected to gather in Cathedral Square could see the latest results from every part of New Zealand.

 Wherever Emily went, she attracted attention

 Indeed she was.
-Born in Lancaster, England, in 1877, she had travelled the world from an early age in the company of her family.
+Born in Lancaster, England in 1877, Millie had travelled the world from an early age in the company of her family.
 They had visited Europe, America, the Far East, Australia and New Zealand – several times.

-Millie had returned to New Zealand a year ago, in 1918, after a trip to the Far East, and was touring the country once again.
-She had made extensive previous visits, touring with her husband and family in the 1890s, and again in 1906 after her husband’s death.
+Millie had returned to New Zealand the year previous, in 1918 after a trip to the Far East, and was touring the country once again.
+She had made extensive previous visits, touring with her husband and family in the 1890s and again in 1906 after her husband’s death.

-Millie had been presented to Queen Victoria at Buckingham Palace in 1881; the Prince of Wales; Lord Lieutenant of Ireland; Count Lesseps, Countess and family in Paris; Prince Bismark in Berlin; and the King of Spain.
-She had one of the largest circles of friends.
-Included amongst them were actress and royal mistress Lillie Langtry, the Earl of Hopetoun (Governor of Victoria) and the Earl and Countess of Kintore (Governor of South Australia) who had gifted her many pieces of jewellery including a brooch in the shape of South Australian ruby, set in Australian gold surmounted by a diamond coronet.
+Millie had been presented to Queen Victoria at Buckingham Palace in 1881; also to the Prince of Wales; the Lord Lieutenant of Ireland; Count Lesseps, Countess and family in Paris; Prince Bismark in Berlin; and the King of Spain.
+She had one of the largest circles of friends including actress and royal mistress Lillie Langtry, the Earl of Hopetoun (Governor of Victoria), and the Earl and Countess of Kintore (Governor of South Australia) who had gifted her many pieces of jewellery including a brooch in the shape of South Australian ruby, set in Australian gold surmounted by a diamond coronet.

 It was because she was the smallest woman in the world!

-Millie was just 3 feet 4 inches in height, and weighed only 2 stone 10 lb.
+Millie was just 3 feet 4 inches in height and weighed only 2 stone 10 lb (around 17 kilos).
 A ‘natural curiosity’.
 A ‘freak’.
 A ‘midget’.
 These were the kinds of terms used to describe this diminutive lady at that time.

 ‘A striking example of arrested physical development’